supershowwei/chef.extensions/Chef.Extensions.Agility/Decimal/README.md

 ### ToInt64()

-Convert a double to long.
+Convert a decimal to long.

 Example: